APPLICATIONS FOR EARTH OBSERVATION ADVISORY GROUPS

 Welcome to the Earth Observation Advisory Group Application homepage, where new calls for group membership are announced.
 When a call is open the website allows scientists or technical experts from the relevant communities to register and apply for membership of ESA’s Research, Earth Watch or Copernicus Mission Advisory Groups; or Inter-Agency, cooperative Mission Advisory Groups or Task Forces.

 Applicants to calls for Advisory Groups must comply with restrictions requiring both nationality and residence in one of the Member States identified in the call.
-Unless otherwise specified (i.e. with exceptions for Inter-Agency calls), applicants must be of the nationality of one of the ESA Member-States* or Canada, Slovenia, Lithuania and Slovakia, and reside in one of these states.
-Please refer to the specific call pages for further details.
+Unless otherwise specified (i.e. with exceptions for Inter-Agency calls), applicants must be of the nationality of one of the ESA Member-States* or Canada, Latvia, Lithuania and Slovakia, and reside in one of these states.
+Please refer to the specific call pages for further details

 Research Mission Advisory Groups

 As part of ESA’s FutureEO Programme, Earth Explorer (EE) missions and Missions of Opportunity (MoO) are designed to address key scientific challenges identified by the science community.
 These missions may also demonstrate breakthrough technology or innovative new observing techniques.
-In general, the role of the Mission Advisory Group is to provide advice during development and implementation on the detailed scientific objectives of a mission, data product definitions, instrument design and calibration, data validation and data exploitation.
-As the research mission progresses through each phase of implementation, the emphasis of the role of the Advisory Group, and its membership terms, are adjusted accordingly.

 Earth Watch Mission Advisory Groups